cytomine/Cytomine-core/README.md

 8. Shutdown postgresql, mongodb and rabbitmq configurations.
 9. Build and publish a jar
 10. Build and publish a docker image

+## Upgrade from old version Cytomine dataset

+The upgrade only works with a dataset from at least core 3.2.0.

+> We will provide soon a automated way to upgrade databases

+Postgresql database:
+Regarding Postgresql, nothing to be done.
+Liquibase should apply changes during the first run.

+MongoDB database:
+As we are moving from MongoDB v2 to v4, the current migration process needs:
+* extract the current mongodb database .json / .bson files
+* import them using `./scripts/migration/import_mongo.sh` into the new MongoDB 4.x database